-Texas Climate News is a non-profit magazine about climate and sustainability, founded in 2008.
+Texas Climate News is a non-profit, online magazine about climate and sustainability, founded in 2008.
 We publish public-interest journalism, based on traditional principles of independent-mindedness, accuracy and fairness.

 Texas Climate News has four sections: